saturn77/atlantix-eda/README.md

 Other tools such as KiCad, Fusion360(Eagle), Cadence Allegro, and Mentor PADS have not been tested with the current Rust version of the software.

+While this repository is focused on Altium compatible libraries, the main priority going forward will be for the generation of KiCad compatible libraries.

 PADS was tested with an older version of this software so it should easily be adopted.
 Tools such as the [KiCad]( https://gitlab.com/kicad/libraries/kicad-library-utils) generator functionality could be replaced by Atlantix-EDA generate module, with the help of templating to take care of